ezra-bible-app/ezra-bible-app/README.md

 ## Installation
 ### Windows
-Install Ezra Project by downloading the zip file and extracting it in a directory of your choice.
-After that, you can execute Ezra Project using the binary *ezra-project.exe* in the toplevel folder.
+Install Ezra Project by downloading the installer.
+The installer can then be executed with one click/double-click.
+Once installed, Ezra Project will open automatically and there will be a link available on your Desktop.

 ### Linux
 Install Ezra Project by downloading a package for your distribution.
 After installing the package you will find "Ezra Project" in your application menu.

-* **Ubuntu 18.04 / 19.04:** Dowload the appropriate Debian package attached to the [latest release][latest] and install, e.g.: `sudo dpkg -i ezra-project_ubuntu1904_0.8.1_amd64.deb`.
+* **Ubuntu 18.04 / 19.04 & Debian 10 & Linux Mint 18:** Download the appropriate Debian package attached to the [latest release][latest] and install, e.g.: `sudo dpkg -i ezra-project_ubuntu1904_0.9.0_amd64.deb`.
-* **Fedora 29 / 30 & CentOS 7:** Download the appropriate RPM package package attached to the [latest release][latest] and install, e.g.: `sudo dnf localinstall ezra-project_fedora29_0.8.1_x86_64.rpm`.
+* **Fedora 29 / 30 & CentOS 7 & OpenSuse 15.1:** Download the appropriate RPM package package attached to the [latest release][latest] and install, e.g.: `sudo dnf localinstall ezra-project_fedora29_0.9.0_x86_64.rpm`.
 * **Arch Linux:** Use your favorite AUR package manager to install *[ezra-project](https://aur.archlinux.org/packages/ezra-project)* (or *[ezra-project-git](https://aur.archlinux.org/packages/ezra-project-git)*), e.g.: `yay -S ezra-project`.

+### macOS
+Install Ezra Project by downloading the DMG file.
+After opening the DMG file from Finder you can either just test-run Ezra Project (double-click the icon), or drag-and-drop the icon to the Applications folder to install it.
+Note, that macOS may warn you that this is an app downloaded from the internet.
+That message must be acknowledged before you can run the application.

 ## Technology
 Ezra Project is a web-based desktop application based on [Electron](https://electronjs.org/).
 It is programmed in JavaScript, uses [SQLite](https://www.sqlite.org) as its database and HTML with [jQuery UI](https://jqueryui.com/) for its frontend.
 Bible translation modules are managed using [node-sword-interface](https://github.com/tobias-klein/node-sword-interface).